 - You are encouraged to comment respectfully on other contributors’ blog posts.

-All blog items should be turned in via e-mail as a Microsoft Word or Google document (attach images to your e-mail) to firstname.lastname@example.org by a mutually agreed-upon deadline.
+All blog items should be turned in via e-mail as a Microsoft Word or Google document, with images attached separately, by a mutually agreed-upon deadline.
 If for any reason you cannot meet your committed deadline, please let us know in advance.

 If your post is accepted, it will be posted on the scheduled date.

 The Women at Warp blogging team will edit blog submissions for grammar, spelling, and style and will re-submit edited articles to you for your final sign-off.
 All blog entries will be posted with the signature of the author — either your initials, first name, full name, or pseudonym if requested.
 We reserve the right to update the blog in the future for accuracy and comprehensiveness.